|

 leather kept for the German army.
 They hanged her dogs (mixed dogs and

 wolves).
-All her lands in sixty‑two parishes and her castle were confiscated in
+All her lands in sixty‑two

-the biggest farms in Nazis then deported Mrs. Kling to However, she was happy because she had left the key of her safe on it to
+parishes and her castle were confiscated in the name of the 3rd Reich.
+So, one of the biggest farms in Nazis then deported Mrs. Kling to However, she was happy because she had left the key of her safe on it to

 be sure to find it whenever she would return home, and she also wrote the